-Symptoms of irritable bowel syndrome (IBS) are similar to the symptoms of a wide variety of abdominal problems, some of which can be very serious.
-Because different conditions require different treatments, it's vital to seek out the correct diagnosis.
-There is no single definitive test to diagnose IBS, so other conditions must be ruled out before treatment can be started.
+Irritable bowel syndrome (IBS) is an intestinal disorder marked by unpleasant gastrointestinal symptoms.
+Its symptoms are similar to the symptoms of a wide variety of abdominal problems, some of which can be very serious.
+It's important to be diagnosed correctly because different conditions require different treatments.
+There’s no single definitive test to diagnose IBS, so other conditions must be ruled out before treatment can be started.

 Worried about abdominal pain and constipation?
 Learn about IBS‐C. Partner Content

-Symptoms of IBS tend to worsen after meals and include:
+Symptoms of IBS tend to be triggered by stress and can worsen after meals.
+They can include:

 - change in bowel habits

-- stools that are more watery, harder, lumpier, or contain mucus
+- stools that are watery, hard, lumpy, or contain mucus

 - diarrhea, constipation, or a combination of both